eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 You can follow the lecture along live at [https://achtzack01.ethz.ch/](https://achtzack01.ethz.ch/), login with your nethz-name and an arbitrary password (**but don't use your nethz password**).
 You have to be within the ETHZ network or use a VPN connection.

 Code cells are executed by putting the cursor into the cell and hitting `shift + enter`.
 For more info see the [documentation](https://jupyter-notebook.readthedocs.io/en/stable/).

 ### Exercises and homework
-The first two (and maybe more) homework assignements will be [Jupyter notebooks](https://jupyter.org/).
+The first two homework assignements will be [Jupyter notebooks](https://jupyter.org/).

 🚧 WIP Procedure on how-to with the notebook exercises.

 ## Installing Julia v1.6 (or later)
 Check you have an active internet connexion and [download Julia v1.6](https://julialang.org/downloads/) for your platform following the install directions provided under **[help]** if needed.